gubo97000/HYP-Project/README.md

 All the images are provided by the asset folder, we could have chosen to distribute them from a CDN, but chose not to considering the scope of the project.

-For hosting the node program we are using Heroku, although it is free performance are not always on top, if the site would have been commercially deployed w would have suggested a better hosting platform.
+For hosting the site we tested both Heroku with Server Side Rendering and GitHub Pages with static generation.
+The latter was the solution that was more performant.
+We continue to use Heroku for the hosting of the database for easing our development process.

 The project was organized in the following directories: